cebix/macemu/README.md

 # What is SheepShaver?

-SheepShaver is a MacOS run-time environment for BeOS and Linux that allows you to run classic MacOS applications inside the BeOS/Linux multitasking environment.
-This means that both BeOS/Linux and MacOS applications can run at the same time (usually in a window on the BeOS/Linux desktop) and data can be exchanged between them.
+SheepShaver is a Mac OS run-time environment that allows you to run classic PowerPC Mac OS applications on a different operating system, such as Mac OS X, Windows, Linux or BeOS.
 If you are using a PowerPC-based system, applications will run at native speed (i.e. with no emulation involved).
 There is also a built-in PowerPC emulator for non-PowerPC systems.

 SheepShaver is distributed under the terms of the GNU General Public License (GPL).
 However, you still need a copy of MacOS and a PowerMac ROM image to use SheepShaver.
 If you're planning to run SheepShaver on a PowerMac, you probably already have these two items.